 1. Index funds are those mutual funds that invest in a portfolio of securities representing the entire particular market or its piece.
 An example would be the whole stock market or just part of it, such as international stocks or small firms.
-Funds can be built to duplicate the performance of their relevant market.
+Investors can build funds to duplicate the performance of their relevant market.
 Index funds track the market’s indexes.
-These funds are affordably priced and easy to maintain.
+These funds offer affordable pricing and require easy maintenance.
 For instance, an NSE index fund will provide the same return as the NSE index.

 2. Actively managed funds are actively managed by professionals or portfolio managers who pick stocks that match investment strategies.
 Concerning the market index, such funds aim to outperform it.
 For example, active stock managers in India will try to outdo the index rather than track the NSE index.
 Investors have to pay managers for their work, and it is up to the managers to outsmart the index.

 3. Lifecycle or target date funds invest in a blend of stocks and bonds.
 These are mutual funds that are made of investments in other funds.
-The allocation of the fund to its assets changes over some time.
-With age, the investor turns older, and the ratio of money allocated to stocks versus bonds becomes conservative.
+The allocation of the fund to its assets changes over time.
+The investor turns older with age, and the ratio of money allocated to stocks versus bonds becomes conservative.
 This works well if you have a portfolio manager monitoring the funds.

 Lifestyle funds involve a blend of stock and bond funds that do not change over time.
 Lifestyle funds can be moderate, aggressive, or conservative.

 4. Tax-managed funds are mutual funds that aim to keep taxable capital gains plus other distributions to fund holders to the smallest percentage.